-This is unfortunately not at all uncommon.
-Of course, one would like to stay informed in a certain way.
-However, in most cases one is pointed to things that do not pose a security risk at all.
+Unfortunately, this is not at all uncommon.
+Of course, one would like to remain informed in certain respects.
+However, in the most frequent cases, one is pointed to things that do not represent a security risk at all.
 In the end, you feel more insecure than before, because you are informed about every file change, for example, and have to check in case of doubt.

-By default, each of them offers plugins a malware or security scan.
-The plugin Wordfence likes to set this automatically at one hour.
-This means, that in case of doubt, every hour (!) a scan of yours site is run by an automatic script (via cronjob).
-Whoever has ever installed an antivirus software on his computer knows the tales of woe about sometimes massive performance problems.
+By default, each of the Plugins offers a malware or security scan.
+The Plugin Wordfence likes to automate these at one hour.
+This means that in case of doubt every hour (!) a scan of your site runs through an automatic script (via cronjob).
+Anyone who has ever installed antivirus software on his computer knows the tales of woe of sometimes massive performance problems.

-Under certain circumstances, this is also a reason why "only" 2 million of over 90 million downloads remained active in the end.
+This may also be a reason why "only" 2 million of over 90 million downloads remained active in the end.

 For the research of this article we have only plugins which is also available in a free version.
 Nevertheless, it is unfortunately the case that with many WordPress security plugins that really useful features cost at least $ 80 a year.
 If you don't use them, there is often a feeling of uncertainty.

-In this case, he was able to work with Wordfence and its logging function quickly identify the IP address of the attacker and then block it.
-The attack could thus be effectively prevented.
+In this case, he was able to use Wordfence and its logging function to quickly identify the attacker's IP address and then block it.
+The attack could thus be effectively stopped.

-The higher the number of Plugins, the higher is also the probability of security risks .
-Especially if no tool is used for updating, existing security gaps remain unnoticed in the system for a long time and offer a surface for attack.
-Particularly in the case of WooCommerceshops, the number of vulnerabilities is Plugins usually inherent in the system and the data is also more sensitive.
-That is why securityPlugin should be considered here.
+The higher the number of Plugins, the higher the probability of security risks.
+In particular, if no tool is used for updating, existing security gaps remain unnoticed in the system for a long time and offer an attack surface.
+Especially with WooCommerce shops, the number of Plugins is usually inherently high and the data is also more sensitive.
+Therefore, a securityPlugin should be considered here.

 In the following I would like to briefly explain why we are limiting ourselves to only three plugin sand not presenting ten - or even the best 101 WordPress security plug-ins.